Nursing Program Requirements

 Admission and Prerequisite Support Course Requirements

 Students who qualify for admission to Westminster College can declare a pre-nursing major.
-Students apply to progress into nursing courses after completing the prerequisite support classes with a grade of C or higher, including the WCore courses, ANTH 252 or SOC 105 or SOC 253.
+Students apply to progress into nursing courses after completing the prerequisite support classes with a grade of C or higher, including the WCore courses, SOC 105 or SOC 253.
 Students must have a minimum cumulative grade point of 2.80 and a minimum prerequisite grade point of 3.00 on a 4.0 scale in order to be considered for admission to the undergraduate nursing program.
 Please refer to the chart for a complete list of required prerequisite coursework.

 Application to the Nursing Program